How to Cope With Triggering News About Sexual Assault and Harassment

 Of course, there’s power in survivors speaking out, naming their abusers, and seeking justice.
 These stories shouldn’t have to remain a secret.
 But the tidal wave of headlines, tweets, and Facebook posts about sexual abuse will inevitably be very triggering for survivors of sexual violence.
 In a media landscape where it’s difficult to avoid the news or social media altogether, coping with all the stories can be difficult, but it’s not impossible.
+Here’s how.

-For anyone who is already feeling triggered by seeing social media posts and news stories about sexual violence, Dr. Kathryn Stamoulis, a Licensed Mental Health Counselor who specializes in rape and sexual assault, says that “talking about the emotions and memories that these viral stories bring up can be very helpful.”
+Dr. Kathryn Stamoulis, a Licensed Mental Health Counselor who specializes in rape and sexual assault, says that “talking about the emotions and memories that these viral stories bring up can be very helpful.”